Kandamkulathy Ayursoukhyam Ayurvedic Resort

 The main reception area.

 We travel from Hyderabad to Thrissur via train that takes a good 24 hours.
-We have pre-arranged for someone from the resort to pick us up from the station, and it takes one and a half hour to reach the resort in Athirapally, also home to this magnificent waterfalls.
+We have pre-arranged for someone from the resort to pick us up from the station, and it takes one and a half hours to reach the resort in Athirapally, also home to this magnificent waterfall, the largest in Kerala.

 Just as our car enters the premises of—and I shall say this for the first and last time because I can’t spell or pronounce it—Kandamkulathy Ayursoukhlam Ayurvedic Resort, I notice a small group of men and women in uniform gathered in front of the main reception area, smiling.
 It feels a little bit awkward, all this attention.